gellati/pulmalabyrintti/README.md

 # js-boilerplate
 This project is a starting point for Javascript based games used in ViLLE.
-The boilerplate is designed for the participants of **ViLLE Edugame Hackathon 2016**.
+The boilerplate is designed for the participants of [ViLLE Edugame Hackathon 2016](http://villeteam.fi/en/hackathon).

 To get started, clone this project and change the remote to use your own git account.
 ```